Same-sex marriages (SSM) in Canada

 - A liberal Christian might well classify those same biblical

-in the same category as those parts of the Mosaic Code which called for
+in the same category as those parts of the Mosaic Code which regulated human slavery, called for

 the execution of non-virgin brides, the burning alive of some hookers,